Skip to content

 Key Components

-• BullMQAdapter: The main class that connects to BullMQ and orchestrates job processing.
+• BullMQAdapter: The main adapter class that orchestrates job processing.

 • RedisContext: An IAsyncContext implementation that stores workflow state in a Redis Hash.